• Skip to primary navigation

 However, in my view, this is going to be more or less useless.
 It is there to solve a problem which rarely happens anyway, ie tenants refusing to move out to allow the new signed-up tenants to move in.

-If this situation were to happen, which would indeed cause serious problems, I can’t see how ground 4 can help, unless the court rules are amended to allow emergency applications.
+If this situation were to happen, which would indeed cause serious problems, I can’t see how ground 4 can help, in the short term anyway, unless the court rules are amended to allow emergency applications.

 Otherwise, the claim will take so long that the incoming tenants will have found somewhere else to live long before a possession order is made.